Reviews You Can Rely On

 Doesn't support Dolby Atmos or DTS Virtual X codecs

 The Smart Soundbar is expensive, especially considering that it doesn't support the Dolby Atmos or Virtual DTS:X formats.
 While this is a major oversight, we find the ADAPTIQ as effective at giving the soundbar a big theater feel as many of the Atmos-enabled competitors.
-See it ranked against other top products in our article on the best soundbars.
+See it ranked against other top products in our review of soundbars.

 Compare to Similar Products